List of smoking bans in Australia: Victoria

-Victorian has banned smoking in correctional facilities since July 2015.
+Victoria has banned smoking in correctional facilities since July 2015.

 Effective 1 August 2017, the Tobacco Amendment Act 2016 amended the Tobacco Act 1987 to ban smoking at all outdoor dining areas when food is available for consumption.

+In November 2024, Victoria introduced a legislation to establish a tobacco retailer and wholesaler licensing scheme with “fit and proper person” tests, a dedicated regulator and enhanced enforcement abilities.
+Penalties include fines amounting up to A$1.7 million for businesses and 15 years’ imprisonment for serious offences connected to illicit tobacco.

 Western Australia

 Western Australia banned smoking in all indoor areas of pubs, bars and clubs on 31 July 2006.
 Smoking bans apply in outdoor eating areas, where people eat and/or drink sitting at tables (e.g. restaurants, cafes, delis, lunch-bars and hotels).
-Smoking is banned within 10 meters of any children's playground equipment.
+Smoking is banned within 10 metres of any children's playground equipment.
 Smoking is prohibited “between the flags” on a beach in patrolled swimming areas.
 It is also illegal to smoke in a car if a child (aged under 17) is inside.
 Liquor licensed premises that are not subject to a restaurant licence may set aside up to 50 per cent of outdoor eating areas as smoking zones.
 Smoking is permitted in the international room and pearl room at the Burswood Casino.
 The Health Minister has regulated to allow footpath drinking without food to accommodate smokers.

+In March 2024, Western Australia banned smoking in all women's prisons; smoking bans in men's prisons are also planned for a later date.